 While landing at Kalapatthar, the pretty Khumbu glacier comes into focus and stuns the viewers with its sparkling charm.
 Moreover, the actual attraction of this vantage point is the breathtaking view of Mount Everest (8848m).
 Numerous other peaks like Nuptse (7861m), Pumo Ri (7165m), Lhotse (8414m), and Cho Oyu (8188mm) among others.
 After some time, it is time to get into the helicopter and head to the Everest Base Camp.
-At the base camp of the world's highest mountain, the Mt.
+At the base camp of the world’s highest mountain, Mt.
 Everest (8848m), one can witness the glorious Khumbu Glacier and Icefall.
-Plenty of Himalayan panoramas is also visible from the base camp.
+Plenty of Himalayan panoramas are also visible from the base camp.

 Breakfast with the Himalayas

 The helicopter ride to Everest Base Camp begins early in the morning from Kathmandu.
 A short flight lands at Lukla Airport for refueling.
 Thereafter, the trip heads northeast offering views of the Gokyo Lakes.
-Shortly after, the helicopter lands at Kalapatthar, a few hours trek northwest from EBC.
-The view of the Mt.
+Shortly after, the helicopter lands at Kalapatthar, a few hours’ trek northwest from EBC.
+The view of Mt.
 Everest (8848m) is the best from here.
 After stopping here to soak in the view of the snowy and majestic peak, the trip heads to the Everest Base Camp.
-The base camp sits north of the majestic Khumbu Glacier and grants amazing view of the surrounding Himalayas.
-Then, the helicopter turns around and lands at the helipad of Everest View Hotel.
+The base camp sits north of the majestic Khumbu Glacier and grants an amazing view of the surrounding Himalayas.
+Then, the helicopter turns around and lands at the helipad of the Everest View Hotel.
 After breakfast, it is time to fly back to Kathmandu.

 The trip generally takes approximately three hours to complete, flying from Kathmandu and back.
-The highest altitude where the helicopter lands is at Kalapatthar, which is at an elevation of 5545m, slightly higher than even EBC (5364m).
+The highest altitude where the helicopter land at Kalapatthar, which is at an elevation of 5545m, slightly higher than even EBC (5364m).
 One can rest assured that the trip is jam-packed with wonderful cultural and natural sights since the distance from Kathmandu to Kalapatthar is around 150 km, which is enough to cover quite a bit of the beauty of northeastern Nepal.

 Climate/Season/Best time to Travel

 Since there is heavy rainfall in the summer and very dense snowfall in the winter, the best time to take this trip is in spring (March-May) or in autumn (September-November).
 In the summer, the swirly mists could cover all the mountains and not let anyone get a glimpse of the peaks below and in the winter, the snow would cover everything, including the helipads.
-The autumn season clears the skies from the fog and is the ideal time to witness the Himalayas in Everest range.
+The autumn season clears the skies from the fog and is the ideal time to witness the Himalayas in the Everest range.
 Similarly, the view of the landscapes is surreal during the spring when the trails are decorated with blooming floras in the Sagarmatha National Park.

 Sherpa- the guardians of the Himalayas

-The Sherpas are the most prominent ethnic group who reside in the vicinity of the Mt.
+The Sherpas are the most prominent ethnic group that resides in the vicinity of Mt.
 Everest (8848m).
 They are of Tibetan descent and, consequently, they share a lot of their cultural and religious traditions with them.
 More than 93% of Sherpas are Buddhist and this is evident in their villages, spread throughout upper Nepal.
 Visiting and praying at gompas and stupas are a part of their daily ritual and while flying over their settlements, one can see wonderful views of long lines of praying wheels and prayer flags.
 Sherpas have been popularly known as hardy mountain people and almost all guides and porters are of this population.
 They have always been an indispensable part of anyone’s mountaineering journey.

 Equally popular is traditional Sherpa food – steaming dumplings, potato pancakes, and noodle stew made in yak butter and with vegetables – which serve to not only provide great energy to the hardworking people but also provide mouth-watering taste.
 At the Everest View Hotel, one could eat such traditional delicacies or even continental food.

 The Sagarmatha National Park covers much of the geographical span that one gets to see on the EBC Helicopter Tour.
 This Himalayan national park is also a UNESCO world heritage site and offers mind-boggling bio-diversity.
 Forests of Rhododendron, birch, fir, and juniper decorate the lands.
 In these forests, a number of rare and endangered species have made their habitat.
-Red Panda, Himalayan Tahr, and Snow Leopard are few of the rare animal species available in the Sagarmatha National Park.
+Red Panda, Himalayan Tahr, and Snow Leopard are a few of the rare animal species available in the Sagarmatha National Park.

 Highlights of the Trip

 As the helicopter takes off and flies over Kathmandu Valley, it gives a panoramic view of the beauty that this cultural and religious mix is.
-Flying northeast gives more and more views of the natural wealth of this country¬ – the great mountain range of the Himalaya.
-Early on, one will see the Ganesh (7422m) and Manaslu (8163m) mountains to the northwest, and Langtang (7227m), and Jugal Mountain peaks to the northeast.
+Flying northeast gives more and more views of the natural wealth of this country¬ – the great mountain range of the Himalayas.
+Early on, one will see the Ganesh (7422m) and Manaslu (8163m) mountains to the northwest, Langtang (7227m), and Jugal Mountain peaks to the northeast.
 Further east, the helicopter will make its way above the Gaurishankar Conservation Area with its lush hills and splendid oak and rhododendron forests.
-Mount Gaurishankar (7134m) will also come into view soon – this is the mountain that Nepal Standard Time uses as its meridian!
+Mount Gaurishankar (7134m) will also come into view soon – this is the mountain that Nepal Standard Time uses as its meridian.